aungmawjj/picklunch/README.md

 ```

 Run the app
 ```bash
 java -jar target/picklunch-1.0.0.jar
 ```

 ## Usage

-- When the app is started, any authorized user can start a lunch picker session with a selected wait time.
+- When the app started, any authorized user can start a lunch picker with a selected wait time.
 - After that, all authorized user can submit a lunch option.
 - The first submitter can request to pick a random option
   when all users submitted their options or the wait time is over.